jimmystewpot/dns-preload/README.md

 Flags:
   -h, --help                  Show context-sensitive help.
+      --delay=0s              How long to wait until the queries are executed

-      --config-file=STRING    The configuration file to read the domain list to query from --server="localhost"    The server to query to seed the domain list into --port="53"             The port to query for on the DNS server --workers=5             The number of concurrent goroutines used to query the DNS server --quiet                 Suppress the preload response output to console --full                  For record types that return a Hostname ensure that these are resolved --timeout=30s           The timeout for DNS queries to succeed --delay=0s              How long to wait until the queries are executed
+      --config-file=STRING    The configuration file to read the domain list to query from --server="localhost"    The server to query to seed the domain list into --port="53"             The port the DNS server listens for requests on --workers=1             The number of concurrent goroutines used to query the DNS server (not implemented) --mute                  Suppress the preload task output to the console --quiet                 Suppress the preload response output to the console --full                  For record types that return a Hostname ensure that these are resolved --debug                 Debug mode
+      --timeout=30s           The timeout for DNS queries to succeed

+dns-preload: error: unexpected argument help
 ```